bitcoin-sv/bdk/documentation/docs/build.md

 native core; a specialized consumer builds its own variant in its own directory.

 The reproducible entry point is `module/typesbdk/wasm/build.sh` (Emscripten 4.0.23).
-It is a facility script that only automates the configure/build/validate commands; the environment must be prepared before it runs, exactly like the native build.
+It is a facility script that only automates the clean configure and build commands — it runs no test and publishes nothing; the environment must be prepared before it runs, exactly like the native build.
 Provide:

 - Emscripten 4.0.23 (activate its `emsdk_env.sh`);
 - `BOOST_ROOT` pointing at a Boost 1.85.0 install — the prebuilt `depcy` wasm package or a local